ES-Nix/get-nix/README.md

 ### Find that common/wierd bin/lib with some "name"

-May be the best place to begin: https://search.nixos.org/packages
+Maybe the best place to begin: https://search.nixos.org/packages